Natural Selection & Evolution

 Natural selection explanations and antibiotic resistance as an application are tested in almost every series.

-For natural selection to act, there has to be variation to act on.
+For natural selection to act, there has to be to act on.
 Without genetic differences between individuals, every member of a population would respond identically to every change in the environment, and the population could not evolve.

 There are three main sources of genetic variation: